-Statement of Agreement: Ι, , have read the CMST 2060 syllabus and agree to abide by all of the terms and conditions included in the document.
-I, , understand that I must turn in all assignments no later than the scheduled due date in order to receive complete credit for the assignment. Ι, , understand that if I am absent on my selected presentation date I will not be able to make up the assignment without a university-accepted excuse.
-Additionally, I am aware if I am not present for a non-speaking speech day points may be deducted from my individual presentation grade.
-I, , understand that it is my responsibility to contact the instructor in the case of absences and turning in any late assignments. Ι, , understand that it is my responsibility to submit course assignments electronically via our course Moodle site.
-I, , understand that it is my responsibility to read follow the course schedule; however, the professor reserves the right to change the course schedule throughout the semester at their discretion.
-I, , understand LSU's plagiarism policy and the penalties of plagiarism and agree to abide by the LSU terms and the policies of LSU Student Code of Conduct. Ι, , understand a significant component of my course grading is based upon both individual and group speech presentations.
-I agree to full attendance and participation for these assignments.
-I, , understand that it is my responsibility to learn and utilize: MLA handbooks and Moodle.
-Print ted Student Name Date C: - ature of Ctudant Sign ature of Student
+State ement of Agreement: Ι, , have read the CMST 2064 syllabus and agree to abide by all of the terms and conditions included in the document.
+I, , understand that I must turn in all assignments no later than the scheduled due date in order to receive complete credit for the assignment.
+I, , understand that it is my responsibility to contact the instructor in the case of absences and turning in any late assignments. Ι, , understand that it is my responsibility to submit course assignments electronically via our course Moodle site. Ι, , understand that it is my responsibility to read follow the course schedule; however, the professor reserves the right to change the course schedule throughout the semester at their discretion. Ι, , understand LSU's plagiarism policy and the penalties of plagiarism and agree to abide by the LSU terms and the policies of LSU Student Code of Conduct.
+I, , understand a significant component of my course grading is based upon being present for speech presentations and agree to full attendance and participation for these assignments. Ι, , understand a significant component of my course grading is based upon both individual and group assignments. Ι, , understand that it is my responsibility to learn and utilize: MLA handbooks and Moodle.
+Prin ted Student Name Date Sign ature of Student